-As you can imagine, both types of procedure are very stressful for livestock.
+As you can imagine, both types of procedures are very stressful for livestock.
 They are particularly hard on cull animals, which are often older and in thin condition.
-For all animals the cold stress is of course much worse in winter.
+For all animals, the cold stress is of course much worse in winter.

-From the time they leave the farm until they are killed, stock have to endure fasting (sometimes for two days or more), transport (often for many hours) and prolonged yarding as well as the washing procedures.
-By the time most animals get to the slaughter box, the combined effect of all these stresses has resulted in the muscles' energy store (glycogen) being depleted and as a result the muscles' pH is increased and the quality of the meat drops.
+From the time they leave the farm until they are killed, the stock has to endure fasting (sometimes for two days or more), transport (often for many hours), and prolonged yarding as well as the washing procedures.
+By the time most animals get to the slaughter box, the combined effect of all these stresses has resulted in the muscles' energy store (glycogen) being depleted and as a result, the muscles' pH is increased and the quality of the meat drops.
 Ironically, although washing in the yards may make the animal look cleaner at slaughter, it actually increases the bacterial contamination of the carcase.

 If you decide to send your animals to the works, make sure they are as clean as possible when they set off.
 Trim off any dirty wool or dags and to get rid of some of their gut fill keep them in yards overnight with water and maybe just a little hay but no pasture.